riboflavin/test-framer-sync/compare/avoma-vs-fathom.md

 ---
 type: comparison
-title:  Avoma vs. Fathom  Which should you choose?
+title:  Avoma vs. Fathom – Which should you choose?
 description: Comparing Avoma and Fathom to help you decide which one suits your needs better.
-Also, explore an alternative option: Circleback.
 ---

 # Avoma vs. Fathom – Which should you choose?